-Initials of person Area of expertise Level of Qualification
+Initials of person Area of expertise Level of Qualification SRE SENDCO NASENCo, NPQSL, QTS, BA Hons CEC Behaviour and Welfare MSc Psychology, BA Hons ND Behaviour and Welfare Level 3 Learning Mentoring LW Behaviour and Welfare Level 2 Counselling BC Progress and Achievement Bachelor of Education

-SRE SENDCO SENCo Award (ongoing)

-CEC Behaviour and Welfare MA Psychology

-ND Behaviour and Welfare Mental Health First Aid,

-Level 3 Learning Mentoring

-LW Behaviour and Welfare

-BC Progress and Achievement Bachelors of Education

 Throughout the year, we offer opportunities for staff CPD, to develop their knowledge and skills around supporting and understanding SEND students.
 The SENDCO attends the School Improvement SEND Briefing in March and November and shares any relevant information with staff to ensure that they remain up to date with current SEND developments.
-Our induction program for new staff, trainee teachers and newly qualified teachers includes sessions on SEND support.
+Our induction program for new staff, trainee teachers and newly qualified teachers includes sessions on SEND support,.